zorian-f/nd013-c1-vision-solution/README.md

 The Original starter code can be found at [udacity/nd013-c1-vision-starter](https://github.com/udacity/nd013-c1-vision-starter) and the original Problem instructions can be found in the [README_ORIG.md](README_ORIG.md).
 The model is trained to detect vehicles, pedestrians and cyclists in an urban environment.

 ## Exploratory Data Analysis (EDA)
 In the EDA we get a better understanding of the Data we are dealing with.
 The Code lays in the [Exploratory Data Analysis.ipynb](https://github.com/zorian-f/nd013-c1-vision-solution/blob/main/Exploratory%20Data%20Analysis.ipynb).
-The presintalled Firefox browser is crahsing all the time, therfore its suggested to install and use chromium-browser with following shell-commands:
+The pre-installed Firefox browser is crashing all the time, therefore its suggested to install and use chromium-browser with following shell-commands:
 ```shell
 sudo apt-get update
 sudo apt-get install chromium-browser